John Glenn, first American to orbit Earth

 The Shepard and Grissom flights had been launched by the Redstone rocket, but another more powerful rocket was needed for NASA to achieve its next objective of reaching orbit.

-Left: the Atlas rocket carrying the Friendship 7 capsule & John Glenn to America's first orbital spaceflight, 20 February 1962
+The Atlas rocket carrying the Friendship 7 capsule & John Glenn to America's first orbital spaceflight, 20 February 1962

 The rocket that resulted in the NASA’s first manned orbital flight was the Atlas rocket.